 • X-rays to detect fractures or dislocations

-• CT scans for detailed bone imaging
+• CT scans for detailed bone imaging, often used alongside evaluation for internal injuries and organ damage

 • MRI scans to reveal soft tissue or cord damage